 “We demonstrated that in situ Raman spectroscopy with confocal microscopy is a powerful characterization tool for conveniently measuring intrinsic photoinduced lattice deformation,” says Tzu-Chiao Wei, a member of the team.
 “The same approach could be applied to measure photostriction in other materials,” he adds.

-The perovskite material proved to have a significant photostriction coefficient of 1.25%.
+The perovskite material proved to have a significant photostriction coefficient of 1.25 percent.
 The researchers also showed that the perovskite’s photostriction was partly due to the photovoltaic effect—the phenomenon at the heart of most solar cell operation.
 The spontaneous generation of positive and negative charges when the perovskite is bathed in light polarizes the material, which induces a movement in the ions the material is made from.